mobile rating

 By being aware of the elevation changes and their effects, climbers can train effectively, pack the right gear, and take necessary precautions to ensure a safe and successful climb.

-The elevation of Kilimanjaro can have several impacts on climbers like reduced oxygen levels, quicker exhaustion, dehydration and dealing with cold temperatures.
 Understanding these impacts and being prepared can make the difference between a successful Kilimanjaro Climb and having to turn back.

 Simbo Natai